0xHabitat/habitat-rollup/README.md

 ## NutBerry node setup

 Habitat uses NutBerry optimistic rollups.
-For setup of the node see: [a relative link](nutberrySetup.md)
+For setup of the node see: [NutBerry setup](nutberrySetup.md)